Invariant bilinear differential operators: Introduction

-By tensor fields we will mean sections of the bundle $E^p_{q}(M)=(TM)^{\otimes p}\otimes (TM^*)^{\otimes q}$.
-By $\lambda$-densities we mean sections of $\Vol^{\lambda}=(\Omega^{\dim M})^{\otimes \lambda}$; the space is well-defined for non-negative (and by dualizing even for all) integer values of $\lambda$, but infinitesimally, on the level of the ``Lie algebra of the groups of diffeomorphisms'' the action can be defined for any $\lambda$.
-As we shall show, for such Lie algebra one can take the Lie algebra of vector fields with polynomial or formal coefficients and the action of the vector field in $\Vol^{\lambda}$ is just the multiplication by divergence with factor $\lambda$.
+By \textit{$\lambda$-densities} we mean sections of $\Vol^{\lambda}=(\Omega^{\dim M})^{\otimes \lambda}$; the space is well-defined as a module over the group of diffeomorphisms for non-negative (and by dualizing for all) integer values of $\lambda$, but infinitesimally, on the level of the ``Lie algebra of the group of diffeomorphisms'', the action of the Lie algebra can be defined for any $\lambda$.
+As we will show, for such Lie algebra one can take the Lie algebra of vector fields with polynomial or formal coefficients and the action of the vector field in $\Vol^{\lambda}$ is just the multiplication by divergence with factor $\lambda$.

 In this paper we consider the unary linear differential operators

 and bilinear differential operators

 The simplest linear invariant operator is the differential of a function